Automate Acrolinx in Your Content Creation Workflow

 Options for Automating Checks

-For automated integrations, we offer two different options.
+If you want to set up automated checks in another environment, we offer two different options.
 Which option you choose, depends on your use case and a number of other questions.

 Command Line Interface (CLI)